oralinnet/PostgreSQL/session.md

 ---- attempt to gracefully kill a running query process. pg_cancel_backend(pid)

-<-- immediately kill the running query process, but potentially have side affects across additional queries running on your database server.
+--- immediately kill the running query process, but potentially have side affects across additional queries running on your database server.
 The full connection may be
-reset when running pg_terminate_backend, so other running queries can be affected.
+--- reset when running pg_terminate_backend, so other running queries can be affected.
 Use as a last resort. -->

-pg_terminate_backend(pid) will
+pg_terminate_backend(pid)
 ```